tayloraswift/swift-bson/Sources/BSON/docs.docc/Serialization Patterns.md

 Some Swift data structures (such as ``Set``) do not have a deterministic order.

-The swift-bson library provides a ``BSONDecodable`` implementation for ``Set`` through ``Set.UnorderedElements``, which can save you an array allocation when performing one-way BSON decoding.
-Keep in mind though, that round-tripping ``Set`` is bad for cache performance, since the output BSON will be different every time.
+The swift-bson library provides ``BSONDecodable`` and ``BSONEncodable`` implementations for ``Set``, which can save you an array allocation when performing one-way BSON decoding.
+Keep in mind though, that persisting ``Set`` is bad for cache performance, since the output BSON will be different every time.